INTRODUCTION

 Handball is one of the simplest of the sports, both to understand as a spectator and to

-learn as an active participant.
-It’s also an excellent way to stay in shape, since it combinesmany of the benefits of both calisthenics and jogging.
+s also an excellent way to stay in shape, since it combines

 HISTORY OF THE GAME